epsilon-phase/kanbanrs/README.md

   This is a more basic layout, indenting the tasks to the depth they appear in a tasks's tree.
+* Time tracking

+  Keep track of how much time you have spent on a task

 # It might do